 Setting Value Note Enable reviews on Configured at project level.
 Enable suggestions off It is useful for users to be able to suggest when they are not sure.
-Suggestion voting off Autoaccept suggestions 0 Translators group Users Or Translate with Access control.
-Reviewers group Reviewers Or Review with Access control.
+Suggestion voting off Autoaccept suggestions 0 Translators group Users Or Translate with per-project access control.
+Reviewers group Reviewers Or Review with per-project access control.